Cash assistance Pennsylvania.

 Additional benefits in Pennsylvania

-There are two more cash programs available, but these are much more focused on specific needs.
+There are additional cash programs available from Department of Human Services, but these are much more focused on specific needs.
 Both are of course for struggling and/or very low-income residents.
 They include the following:

 Case managers work to help the Refugees acclimate.
 As they may need to learn about schools for their kids.
 Or where they can afford to live.
 It is therefore very comprehensive.

-How to apply for the cash assistance programs in Pennsylvania
+How to apply for the DHS cash assistance programs in Pennsylvania

-All of them are done the same way, no matter which of the 4 options above someone is seeking help from.
-There is the online tool known as COMPASS.
-Or a local county welfare office can process applications, and the case managers there will go over the terms and conditions, how to calculate monthly cash payments, and other guidelines.
-Or a resident can dial the Pennsylvania HelpLine at 1-800-692-7462 for more details on any of these cash based assistance programs.
+The case managers at a DHS office, or customer service over the phone, will go over the terms and conditions, how to calculate monthly cash payments, and other guidelines.
+Or a resident can dial the Pennsylvania HelpLine at 1-866-550-4355 or 1-800-692-7462 for more details on any of these cash based assistance programs.